 Vacuum

-This excavator loosens the ground using a water jet, and then the pipe, fitted with sharp teeth, further breaks up the debris and removes it safely.
+This loosens the ground using a water jet, and then the pipe, fitted with sharp teeth, further breaks up the debris and removes it safely.

 Crawler

-Crawler excavators utilize tracks because the weight of the steel tracks can successfully help counterbalance the weight of its heavy material load.
+Crawler utilize tracks because the weight of the steel tracks can successfully help counterbalance the weight of its heavy material load.

 It can easily scale hills and uneven terrain.
 It has extra weight on the track, making it more stable when lifting and moving debris above the machine’s center of gravity.

 It features a boom with a bucket, which tends to occupy the entire length of the trailer truck, even when folded.
-Hence, its dimensions need a special transport platform.
+Hence, its dimensions need a special platform.

 Skid Steer